Shreyas9400/SearchGPT/README.md

 # AI-powered Web Search and PDF Chat Assistant

 This project combines the power of large language models with web search capabilities and PDF document analysis to create a versatile chat assistant.
 Users can interact with their uploaded PDF documents or leverage web search to get informative responses to their queries.
+Product available for testing here: https://shreyas094-searchgpt.hf.space

 ## Features